znibb/docker-authentik/README.md

 1. Change `Token validity` to your taste and click `Finish`
 1. Go to `Applications->Applications` and click `Create`
 1. Input `Name` and `Slug`, e.g. `Traefik`//`traefik`
-1. Click the `Provider`field and select `Traefik Provider` (or whatever you named it in the previous step) and finally click `Create`
+1. Click the `Provider` field and select `Traefik Provider` (or whatever you named it in the previous step) and finally click `Create`
-1. Go back to `Applications->Providers` and verify that `Traefik Provider` has a green checkmark and the text `Assigned to application Traefik` under the `Àpplication` column
+1. Go back to `Applications->Providers` and verify that `Traefik Provider` has a green checkmark and the text `Assigned to application Traefik` under the `Application` column
 1. Go back to `Applications->Outposts` and click the  `Edit` button for the `authentik Embedded Outpost` (under the `Actions` column)
 1. In the `Applications` section click on `Traefik` and press the > button to add it to `Selected Applications`, then press `Update`